Valdarix/cornerstone_clothingItems/README.md

 # Cornerston Clothing Items
+## This is not a fully functional script.
+It is mostly test code.

 An ox inventory based script to make clothing an item.
 Development and testing was done using Illinieum Appearance.